liampshaw/R-M-and-plasmids/README.md

 ## Analysis scripts

 We conduct all downstream analysis in R. Scripts in `analysis-scripts` will produce all figures (including supplementary) and tables in the manuscript.
-To find the code related to a particular figure, consult this list:
+To find the code related to a particular figure, consult the list below.
+Note that some figures were processed in Inkscape for formatting before inclusion in the final paper.

 ```
 01_avoidance_of_palindromes.R